larrylawl/CP-VAE/README.md

 where `args.hard_disk_dir` and `args.data_name` are specified in the script.

 ## Training
 Training with CP-VAE.
-Current model is CP-VAE with shared encoder and style loss.
+Current model is CP-VAE with shared BERT encoder, GPT2 decoder, and style loss.

 ```
 data_name=gyafc